Arirockdev/advice-generator-app/README.md

 # Advice Generator App

-"This is a web application that generates random tips obtained through an API.
-It is designed to practice using external APIs and DOM manipulation."
+"This advice generator is a simple web application that gives you random advice by integrating with an API.
+It's great for practicing API consumption and improving frontend development skills."

 ### Features of the app

-- Generates random sentences using the "Advice Slip" API.

-- Responsive interface for mobile devices.

-- Modern design with Flexbox CSS
+"This project was developed with HTML, CSS, and JavaScript, using the Advice Slip API to generate random quotes.

 ## Project demonstration